apache/incubator-gluten/docs/get-started/Velox.md

 ```

 Once built successfully, iceberg features will be included in gluten-velox-bundle-X jar.
 Then you can query iceberg table by gluten/velox without scan's fallback.

-After the two steps, you can query iceberg table by gluten/velox without scan's fallback.

 ## Hudi Support